ansys/pyansys-dev-guide/doc/source/doc-style/docstrings.rst

 PyAnsys libraries, adhere to the additional style guidelines that follow.

-Short Summary
+Short summary
 -------------
 This is a single line that goes immediately after the declaration of the class or function to briefly describe what the class or function does.
 The `short summary` is mandatory.
-If it is not present, :ref:`Doc Style Tools` will raise an error.
+If it is not present, :ref:`Documentation style tools` raises an error.

 The short summary can be declared on the same line as the opening quotes or on the next line.
 While `PEP 257
 <https://peps.python.org/pep-0257>`_ accepts both ways, you must be consistent across your
 project.
-If you decide to declare the short summary on the same line, refer to :ref:`Numpydoc Validation` because the ``"GL01"`` check must be disabled.
+If you decide to declare the short summary on the same line, refer to :ref:`Numpydoc validation` because ``"GL01"`` checking must be turned off.

 The guidelines for documenting short summaries differ for classes versus functions.

-Short Summaries for Classes
+Short summaries for classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-A class is a 'noun' representing a collection of methods.
+A class is a *noun* representing a collection of methods.
 For consistency within PyAnsys libraries,
 always start the brief description for a class with a verb ending in 's', followed by an extended
 summary in a new line if additional information is needed::